 - How can you describe your lifestyle to a complete stranger?

 This will give you an opportunity to get to know each other and begin to plan for your living experience.
-Remember, it can be difficult to get to know someone over the phone or just by looking at their Facebook page, so be cautious about making quick judgments about your new roommate(s) before meeting her/him/them in person.
+Remember, it can be difficult to get to know someone over the phone or just by looking at their social media profile, so be cautious about making quick judgments about your new roommate(s) before meeting them in person.

 Additional topics that you and your roommate may want to consider discussing: